poliml/blog/index.md

 # A little about me

 I'm a SwE student from Brazil transitioning to Data Science.
-My undergrad research _Fairness in finance_ and my undergrad thesis involves _Biomedical Knowledge Graphs_.
+My undergrad research is in _Fairness in finance_ and my undergrad thesis will likely involve _Biomedical Knowledge Graphs_.

 ## Areas of Interest